superstringsoftware/observatory/README.md

 What is it?
 -------------
-This is Observatory v0.3.0 - a [Meteorite](https://github.com/oortcloud/meteorite) package that provides powerful, efficient and pretty logging and monitoring for [Meteor framework](http://meteor.com) application development.
+This is Observatory v0.3.2 - a [Meteorite](https://github.com/oortcloud/meteorite) package that provides powerful, efficient and pretty logging, monitoring and application management for [Meteor framework](http://meteor.com) application development and deployment.
 [See it in action and read full usage docs!](http://observatoryjs.com/).

 What does it do?